-The point is that when we examine a disagreement like Dan and Ella's we should not assume only one is right.22 There is no 'true' experience of deafness that only one has access to.
+The point is that when we examine a disagreement like Dan and Ella's we should not assume only one is right.
+There is no 'true' experience of deafness that only one has access to.
 Instead, we should examine individuals' specific experiences and, in doing so, focus on whether they lack opportunities or resources they are entitled to.
 Deafness, like many impairments, need not be disadvantageous, and when it is it is the disadvantage that warrants a state response (lack of access to education, say), and not just the existence of regrets (over being unable to listen to music, perhaps).
-Thus, the first two of the above claims - that our focus should be disadvantage, and that impairments are not necessarily or identically disadvantageous so we should consider how specific individuals are affected - demonstrate that much of the debate on Dan and Ella-type disagreements is conducted at the 'wrong level': on whether deafness is a disadvantage, and on what individuals regret, rather than on whether particular individuals have the capabilities (or whatever else) they are entitled to.
+Thus, the first two of the above claims - that our focus should be disadvantageous so we should consider how specific individuals are affected - demonstrate that much of the debate on Dan and Ella-type disagreements is conducted at the 'wrong level': on whether deafness is a disadvantage, and on what individuals regret, rather than on whether particular individuals have the capabilities (or whatever else) they are entitled to.